lley154/helios-examples/README.md

 Please consider buying the book if you want to get more insights into the examples and to help support the author and a donation to the [Helios project](https://github.com/Hyperion-BT/helios).

 ### List of examples in increasing order of complexity
-1) helios-tx-builder - builds a simple transaction to transfer Ada
+1) transfer-ada - builds a simple transaction to transfer Ada
 2) mint - mints an NFT
 3) mint-multisig - mints a multi signature NFT
 4) vesting - creates a vesting contract that locks funds until deadline